 Now that you have tested your soil you know what your soil needs more of.
-If your soil is good, some of your plants, the light feeders, may do fine with only the compost that you gave it at the beginning of the growing season, where heavy feeders need more.
+If your soil is good, some of your plants, the light feeders, may do fine with only the compost that you gave them at the beginning of the growing season, but heavy feeders need more.
 It’s a good practice to give your plants a very light feeding every couple of weeks to be sure your plants are getting all they need.
-Frequent small additions of fertilizer, especially things like compost/worm tea are gentle on your plants and are in a form your plants, and the microorganisms that feed them, can use.
+Frequent small additions of fertilizer, especially things such as compost or worm tea are gentle on your plants and are in a form your plants, and the microorganisms that feed them can use.
 Remember, if you are practicing succession planting, to add more fertilizer before the new seed or plant goes in the ground.

 Weeds are one of the greatest garden challenges and chores for the gardener.
-Weeds can steel needed water and nutrients from your garden plants, harbor bad insects, shade or crowd out your vegetables and just make your beautiful garden look messy.
+Weeds can steal needed water and nutrients from your garden plants, harbor bad insects, shade or crowd out your vegetables, and just make your beautiful garden look messy.

 Pull a few weeds every day.
-Not only will you get them out when they are small and they won’t do damage as they are removed, but you also get to see the garden everyday and can see problems as they start, before they become big problems.
+Not only will you get them out when they are small and they won’t do damage to your vegetables as they are removed, but you also get to see the garden every day and can see problems as they start, before they become big problems.
 Removing weeds when they are small is important also because you don’t want them to go to seed.
 One chickweed plant, for example, can make up to 800 seeds!
 That’s a lot of weed pulling.
-Mulching is also an effective method to lessening weeds.
+Mulching is also an effective method of lessening weeds.
 Notice I said lessening as all gardens will have some weeds.

 Learn more: 10 Way To Make Weeds Go Away